 The project charter is there to help you get started and, if it is acceptable, allow you to move on to the next step, which is to develop more detail in the planning stage before executing the plan itself.
 Additionally, as noted earlier, but worth mentioning again, the charter will provide clarity and, if well drafted, assurances to your key stakeholders, including potential business investors.

 Michael P. Doherty, PMI-ACP, has a long history of business development, financial strategies, and planning.
 He has launched and managed several ventures personally, so he understands the challenges of managing day-to-day operations in an uncertain environment.
 He strongly believes in adopting Agile methodologies to deliver customer value early and often consistently.
-His combined startup background, along with Agile expertise, allows him to help his clients deliver products in an efficient, cost-effective manner to meet the ever-changing needs of their users continually.
+His combined startup background, along with Agile expertise, allows him to help his clients deliver products in an efficient, cost-effective manner to meet their users’ ever-changing needs continually.